Learn languages naturally with fresh, real content!

 Explore By Region

-A man with Tourette’s shouted a racial slur at the 2026 BAFTA Awards, prompting a pause, but host Alan Cumming explained it was likely an involuntary tic, not hate speech.
+flag A man with Tourette’s shouted a racial slur at the 2026 BAFTA Awards, prompting a brief pause, with host Alan Cumming explaining it was likely an involuntary tic.